-6.2.1 Organization of Chapters and Sections
+6.2.1 Thesis by dissertation format

 Title Page: This page is the first printed page.

 Title: Select a descriptive and unique title that clearly communicates your research.
 Avoid brief or misleading titles.
 The title will be displayed on your graduation testamur.
 The title should be unique within OIST, to distinguish your thesis from those of others working on similar subject.